xlwings/xlwings/docs/deployment.rst

 * **Installing**

   Give the end user your Excel workbook and the installer.
-The user only has to double-click the installer and confirm a few prompts --- no configuation is required.
+The user only has to double-click the installer and confirm a few prompts --- no configuration is required.

 * **Updating**